WhyIsEvery4thYearAlwaysBad/mahstuff/Im not getting dispenser range.md

 Tour numbers/bot kills are a bad metric to use for recording a player's performance in game.
 The information they carry is arbitrary, as it is undefined how much experience they typically carry.

+Please see the "Tours = Skill" section in [*MvM: Dumb $#!& the Meta "Teaches" You* by Mister U or Underscore Gaming](https://steamcommunity.com/sharedfiles/filedetails/?id=289059169) for more information.

 ## "Well you are an idiot for thinking *X*."

 Before calling me an idiot for thinking *X*, verify that I am actually being an idiot and not just presenting arguments incomprehensible to you.
-(No that is not me being pretentious; that's me telling you that `incomprehensible arguments ≉ being an idiot` (or that incomprehensible arguments do not *neccessarily* relate to being an idiot); sometimes humans simply do not understand them.)
+No that is not me being pretentious; that's me telling you that `incomprehensible arguments ≉ being an idiot/smartass` (or that incomprehensible arguments do not *neccessarily* relate to being an idiot or smartass); sometimes humans simply do not understand them.

 ## "Dispenser Range is good/useful because it is good/useful!"